 - How often should I clean my tattoo?
 What kind of soap should I use?

 The tattoo should be thoroughly cleaned immediately after removing the bandage, and cleaned daily from there on out.
 We recommend cleaning it multiple times on the first day.
 Pat the tattoo dry (don’t rub it) with a lint-free cloth or paper towel to avoid irritation, and let the tattoo air out for 20-30 minutes before applying moisturizer.
-We recommend using a gentle, liquid antibacterial soap, though other hand or body soaps can be used as long as they are thoroughly rinsed from the tattoo.
+We recommend using a gentle, liquid antibacterial soap, such as Dial Antibacterial Soap, though other hand or body soaps can be used as long as they are thoroughly rinsed from the tattoo.
 You want to avoid excess absorption of water by the tattoo, so washings should be efficient and deliberate to minimize time.
+You can use antibacterial soap for the first 3-5 days and then regular soap or body wash is fine.

 - Should I apply lotion to my tattoo?
 What kind of tattoo care products do you recommend?

 Yes!
 Moisturizing your tattoo regularly is extremely important.
-You should moisturize your tattoo 3 – 6 times per day, for roughly two weeks (though proper skincare is always important, and most tattoo enthusiasts moisturize their tattoos daily for life!).
+You should moisturize your clean tattoo 3 – 6 times per day, for roughly two weeks (though proper skincare is always important, and most tattoo enthusiasts moisturize their tattoos daily for life!).
 A white cream lotion or moisturizer, preferably unscented, should be used!
-We recommend brands such as Aveeno, Curel, and Eucerin, so long as there is no petroleum in the lotion.
+We recommend these fragrance-free, white cream lotions: Aveeno, Curel, and Eucerin.
 Be warned: your favorite fragranced lotion is not a good option for moisturizing your tattoo – this can cause an excruciating burning sensation when applied to the tattoo, which is essentially an open wound.
 The fewer chemicals in the product, the better!
-Pure cocoa or shea butter is also popular for darker skin tones and is a fine option.
+Pure cocoa butter or shea butter is also popular for darker skin tones and is a fine option.
 There are some manufacturers who design products specifically for tattoo aftercare that work well for long-term care (such as Tattoo Goo, H2Ocean, and Hustle Butter).
-Do NOT use aloe vera gel to moisturize, and we don’t recommend A&D ointment either.
+Do NOT use aloe vera gel to moisturize, and we don’t recommend A&D ointment either, as the oil in these products can extract some of the ink from your tattoo.

 - Should I expect tattoo peeling?
 How should I handle peels and scabs?